Luisa-T/MachineLearningAssessment/README.md

 - importing the dataset using pandas
 - print the dataset
 - to print the descriptions of the keys I am using sklearn, I cannot figure out how to manipulate the dataset as needed with sklearn for this section so I changed to using pandas
-- show correlations between the variables in the dataset
+- show correlations between the tax and crime variables in the dataset
-- use some graphs and heatmaps to display these to visualise the correlations
+- use some graphs to visualise these correlations -Display a heatmap of the correlations between all of the variables -Brief discussion of findings

 #### 2. Infer:
-To the above jupyter notebook, add a section where you use inferential statistics to analyse whether there is a significant difference in median house prices between houses that are along the Charles river and those that aren’t.
-You should explain and discuss your findings within the notebook.
-This part is also worth 20%.
+- Splitting the dataset so that the variables CHAS and MEDV are used
+- CHAS is the dummy variable for Charles River and MEDV is the median value for owner-occupied homes
+- Calculating the minimum, maximum, mean, median, and standard deviation for the properties along the Charles River and the properties of the rest of the dataset
+- Summary of statistical information, where the t and p values are the most important
+- Histogram displaying the data
+- One-way ANOVA results
+- Brief discussion of the results

 #### 3. Predict:
-Again using the same notebook, use keras to create a neural network that can predict the median house price based on the other variables in the dataset.
-You are free to interpret this as you wish — for example, you may use all the other variables, or select a subset.
-This part is worth 60%.
+- Importing Keras, split the data, and display it
+- Calculating the means for test and training data
+- Build and compile the neural network
+- Defining the data and starting the neural network
+- Displaying the scores and also the mean of all scores
+- Display the mean squared error as well as the mean absolute error for the neural network
+- Brief discussion of findings